Siele-80/python-programming/README.md

 The goal is to provide a clear and guide for a beginner to:
 Understand core Python concepts
 Build practical command-line applications
 Why Python?
-Python is a programming language designed to create software, websites and even apps.
+Python works on different platforms and runs on an interpreter system, meaning that code can be executed as soon as it is written.
+This means that prototyping can be very quick.
 It is used in several industries; Healthcare, Finance, Entertainment, Science & Research, AI, Web Development and Cybersecurity
 End goal: To design and develop a functional AI-powered healthcare chatbot using Python